Fall 2017 Choreolab

 Class is limited to 8 students, we encourage signing up soon to make sure you get a spot!

 Photo of Lea Fulton and Carly Berrett Plagianakos by Anton Martynov

-Sign up for Spring 2017 Choreolab (FULL)
+Sign up for Fall 2017 Choreolab

+Sign up will be open week of Aug 20.
 Please note: you must both fill out form below AND make deposit in order to secure your spot.

 Please follow button below for payment on Venmo. $50 is required to secure your spot.